 The client often has specific business objectives that are to be attained.
 If you receive feedback, you must know how to address it in your copy and improve it.
 It takes years for a copywriter to achieve the skill levels of an expert.
 Even then, the clients will often ask for their inputs to be incorporated.
-So, a flexible approach is for one always to be willing to learn and create better copy is indispensable.
+So, to be a copywriter, you must have a flexible approach.
+A copywriter, who is always willing to learn would obviously create better copies.

 The role of a copywriter evolves with experience.
 As a junior copywriter, you would be expected to come up with creative headlines and share them with a creative director.
 But, as you gain experience, you would be fully responsible for all the copy requirements of a client across all media.

 - Your job role would include creating ideas, writing copy, editing, and proofreading.

 - You would also be required to present your ideas to clients.

 - To be a copywriter, you have to understand the client’s brief thoroughly.

 - You have to ask questions and clear doubts to ensure that your copy is on the right track.

 - For video ads, you would need to accompany ad filmmakers and ensure that the script that you have written is executed as per your vision.